iluvjava/Maths/Notebook 2.0/CSE 546 (Machine Learning Fundamentals)/SGD.md

 The function value is always less than the line/hyperplane that interpolate points on the domain.

-This inequality is used to help to proove this inequality:
+This inequality is used to help to prove this inequality:

 $$
 \mathbb{E}\left[